 DNA fragmentation and Microfluidic Sperm Sorting Device (ZyMōt®)

 Advanced sperm selection techniques have been increasingly applied in fertility laboratories in an attempt to improve clinical results of Assisted Reproduction Technologies (ARTs).
-The sperm selection method should aim not only to avoid increasing this percentage, but also to find the most balanced -in terms of cost, DNA damage, useful yield- method for selecting exclusively motile spermatozoa with intact DNA.
+The optimum sperm selection method should aim to isolate exclusively motile spermatozoa with intact DNA taking into consideration numerous parameters including the cost, the DNA damage, and the useful yield.

 On average only ~55% of spermatozoa in neat semen samples contain intact DNA.
 Under natural conditions, the millions of spermatozoa will undergo an intensive selection process to assure that only the optimum sperm will reach the oocyte.
 The last decades, the main sperm preparation technique has been the density gradient centrifugation (DGC), during which the spermatozoa are forced to cross a gradient column.
 However, increasing evidence suggest that DGC can decrease motility, and increase sperm DNA damage.
 Several studies have linked increased DNA damage with lower blastocyst formation rate, impaired embryo development, and increased chances for miscarriages.

 MicrofluidicsAlternative sperm selection techniques utilize different physicochemical characteristics (e.g., morphological, membrane, apoptotic features) in an attempt to ensure sperm genetic integrity and fertilization capacity and improve embryo development, and most importantly delivery rates.